Topics Map > Service Catalog > Accounts, passwords and security services > System Security

 - In Chrome, click menu in the upper right hand corner

 - A notice to remove the extension will appear.
-Click "Remove", "Enable" Or "Disable"
+Click Remove

 - In Chrome, click menu

-- Under the section "Reset settings," click Reset settings
+- Under the section reset and clean up, click Restore settings to their original defaults

 Managing Firefox Browser